Find out more about electronic exams.

 - For General Mathematics and Essential Mathematics, you may bring one unfolded A4 sheet (two sides) of your own handwritten notes.

-- For Mathematical Methods and Specialist Mathematics, you may bring two unfolded A4 sheets (four sides) of handwritten notes.
+- For Mathematical Methods and Specialist Mathematics, you may bring two unfolded A4 sheets (four sides) of your own handwritten notes.

 - For Information Technology, you may bring one unfolded A4 sheet (two sides) of your own handwritten notes.